 Looking after a puppy and looking after a fully-grown dog is two very different experiences and will place different demands on you and your family.
 It is important that you consider which option is most suitable for you and your children.
 Owning a dog from its earliest days makes it easier to train and also enables it to grow up with your children.
 However, you can find plenty of adult dogs in need of a loving home, and taking them on can be very satisfying.

 Owning a dog is not cheap.
-From purchasing its food to making sure that it has toys, and a bed to sleep on, there are plenty of costs associated with being a dog owner.
+From purchasing its food to making sure that it has toys, to ensuring he has somewhere comfortable to rest, there are plenty of costs associated with being a dog owner.
+When you are ready to buy dog beds, you’re going to need a safe, quality option that is also washable for your best friend to sleep on.
 It is important that you are completely confident in your ability to shoulder these costs before you commit to owning a dog.

 RELATED: Five Dog Care Tips for Busy People

-Different breeds of dogs have different temperaments1.
+Different breeds of dogs have different temperaments.
 Some are much more active and playful, while others are more withdrawn and docile.
-You should look for a breed of dog that matches the personality of you and your family.
+You should research a wide range of different dog breeds, such as a German Shorthaired Pointer and Affenpinscher, to see which matches the personality of you and your family best.
 More active dogs will often require more exercise, and larger dogs will require longer walks.
 Make sure to carefully research any breed before you buy so you understand its personality type before you commit.